Network resilience: Failures in critical infrastructure (CI) systems

 \begin{quote} $RL$: resilience loss, \\ $Q(t)$: service quality of the community (limited to the range from 0\% to 100\%). \end{quote}

-It suggests that resilience could be conceptualized in four interrelated dimensions shown in Fig. \ref{figure3}: technical, organizational, social, and economic.
-Technical resilience is about the performance of physical systems against earthquake threats.
-Organizational resilience is about the ability of organizations to respond to disaster emergencies while performing the core functions.
-Social resilience (as discussed in Chapter \ref{Social}) is about the system ability to alleviate negative effects of service losses caused by the social aspect.
-Economic resilience is to reduce the direct and indirect economic losses as a result of earthquakes.
-Zobel \cite{zobel2011representing} also proposed similar resilience definition based on ``resilience triangle'' (Fig. \ref{figure4}), which is then extended to scenarios of partial recovery from multiple disruptive events \cite{zobel2014characterizing}, and defined as
+This work suggests that resilience can be conceptualized using the four interrelated dimensions shown in Fig. \ref{figure3}: technical, organizational, social, and economic.
+Technical resilience refers to the performance of physical systems when faced with earthquake threats.
+Organizational resilience concerns the ability of organizations to respond to disaster emergencies while continuing to perform their core functions.
+Social resilience (as discussed in Chapter \ref{Social}) concerns the system's ability to alleviate the negative effects of service losses caused by the social aspect.
+Economic resilience minimizes the direct and indirect economic losses due to earthquakes.
+Zobel \cite{zobel2011representing} proposed a similar definition of resilience based on the ``resilience triangle'' (Fig. \ref{figure4}); the proposed definition has then been extended to scenarios of partial recovery from multiple disruptive events \cite{zobel2014characterizing}: